yjzhang3/TrackPain/README.md

 ## Data preparation

-- The sensor will collect d
+- The sensor will collect biological data including heart rate variability, respiration rate, actigraphy, and skin conductance
+- The phone app will collect self-reported metrics obtained from visual pain analog, including facial and emotional scores; the third party caregivers can also make observations about eating, sleeping, social, and verbal patterns.
+- Refer to Data-Pro.ipynb for data cleaning probabilty calculation.

+## Modeling and inference
-Following the Jupyter notebook for a simple binary discrete Bayesian network
+- Given probabilities value, create a static binary discrete Bayesian network
+- Refer to TrackPain-Bayesian-Preliminary.ipynb for model creation and prediction

+## Future consideration
+1. Make a continuous instead of discrete network
+2. following this pipeline, construct a dynamic network that fits all patients data